Sdataanalyse/Sdataanalyse.github.io/index.markdown

-## DRUG/NARCOTIC incidents per year for each district
+### Fig. 3: DRUG/NARCOTIC incidents per year for each district

-Figure 3 is an interactive visualization, where you have the option to select/deselect the various districts in the plot.
+The visualization is interactive, where you have the option to select/deselect the various districts in the plot.
 Click on one of the districts in the box to deselect it and click again to select it.

 <iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/main/Files/district.html" width="90%" height="600px"></iframe>